Here's the incredible thing your voice can do to your child’s brain

 As in; it can be hard to get me to shut up at all.
 Which means, of course, that when I was pregnant with both my babies, they would have gotten well used to hearing my voice as they were growing away in there behind my belly button.

 I remember when they were both born, there were a good few people in the room, between myself (of course!), my husband, two midwives, a student midwife, and, on my little girl, a doctor too.
-There were chatter and noise and happy tears.
+There was chatter and noise and happy tears.
 But the moment I spoke, my voice seemed to cut through the chaos, flow into their tiny little ears and they would turn their heads to look at me, to lock eyes with their mam.

 At that moment, when our eyes melted into each others and my heart burst open and my voice kept talking to them, it was like someone has sprinkled the room with magic.